-- If you don't want clutter on your system, learn how to easily remove users in Windows 11.
+- If you don't want clutter on your system, learn how to easily remove users' accounts in Windows 11.

 - After you do so for an account, also delete the user’s profile folder, as described below.

 - Whether you want to do any of the procedures, note that administrative privileges are a must.

 As you most likely know, we have a new chapter in the OS book called Windows 11.
 Microsoft subtly changed a lot of features and the looks of it, but the system’s mechanics are pretty much the same.

 Our guide will show you exactly how you can remove a local user or a Microsoft account in Windows 11 with just a few steps.

 But before we spring into action, it’s important to find out a little bit more about user accounts and what are they used for.